SynthstromAudible/DelugeFirmware/docs/features/midi_follow_mode.md

 You can also use this method for updating the Kit Root Note.
 In the Kit Root Note menu, hold Learn and send a note from your device to update the Kit Root Note.

+### **Unlearning a Channel and Device**

+You can unlearn a channel and device by pressing Shift + Learn while in the channel submenu's.

 ### **Notes:**
 Notes received on the master MIDI channel will play the instrument in the active clip (e.g. a synth, MIDI clip, cv clip, or all kit rows).